dmd-program/dmd-400-sp17/capstone-project-overview.md

 ## Types

+While project types may overlap, in general, they can be broken down into

 * Client-based project
   * This project is based on fulfilling stakeholder needs and requirements.
 * Experimental art or design